A list of Tekken

 - Jiggle Physics: Almost to Anna's level.

-- Jerk with a Heart of Gold: Granted, the "Jerk" part of her persona is directed towards people who deserve it, on the other hand, she's seen rescuing a cat during the Tekken 5 intro, the reason why she went after Feng Wei was to avenge the latter's attack on her father and her reason for wanting to go after Jin was because he had started a war.
+- Jerk with a Heart of Gold: Granted, the "Jerk" part of her persona is directed towards people who deserve it.
+On the other hand, she's seen rescuing a cat during the Tekken 5 intro, the reason why she went after Feng Wei was to avenge the latter's attack on her father, and her reason for wanting to go after Jin was because he had started World War III.

 - Kansai Regional Accent